nuest/docker-qgis-model/README.md

 ## Create a self-contained image

 The previous run command mounts a directory of the host computer to the container, which is suitable for model development.
-If you want to publish a self-contained Docker image, you can create a minimal Dockerfile to copy your data into the containery, see `/example/Dockerfile`.
+If you want to publish a self-contained Docker image, you can create a minimal Dockerfile to copy your data into the container, see `/example/Dockerfile`.
 Then build and execute your own container and image:

 ```
 docker build -t qgis-my-model example/.